AP’s top editor calls for probe into Israeli airstrike - WTMJ

 “We think it’s appropriate at this point for there to be an independent look at what happened yesterday — an independent investigation,” she added.

-Israeli Prime Minister Benjamin Netanyahu on Sunday repeated Israel’s claim that the building housed an intelligence office of Hamas.
-Asked if he had relayed supporting evidence of that in a call with President Joe Biden on Saturday, Netanyahu said “we pass it through our intelligence people.”
+In remarks Sunday, Netanyahu repeated Israel’s claim that the building housed an intelligence office of Hamas.
+Asked if he had relayed supporting evidence of that in a call with President Joe Biden on Saturday, Netanyahu said that “we pass it through our intelligence people.”

+The Paris-based Reporters Without Borders, known by its French acronym RSF, said in a letter to the court’s chief prosecutor that the offices of 23 international and local media organizations have been destroyed over the past six days.

+RSF said it had strong reason to believe that the Israeli military’s “intentional targeting of media organizations and intentional destruction of their equipment” could violate one of the court’s statues.
+It said the attacks serve “to reduce, if not neutralize, the media’s capacity to inform the public.”

 Buzbee said the AP journalists were “rattled” after the airstrike but are doing fine and reporting the news.
 She expressed concern about the impact on news coverage.